ethan-sletteland/resio/README.md

 ## Running the app

+Run `git clone https://github.com/ethan-sletteland/resio.git`, and then enter the project directory (`/resio`)

-To run the app, enter: `npm start` in the project directory.
+Run `npm i` to install dependencies, then to run the app, enter: `npm start`.

 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.